YongoDavid/Demo-2024-Mar/README.md

 2-Mar
 Uderika project still in motion.
-Working on improving the front-end to suite the each osf its sections clinet hasnt sent files i need to redesign.
+Working on improving the front-end to suite the each of its sections clinet hasnt sent files i need to redesign.
-Chill day after a while ,buut tomorrow we are back on that grind.
+Chill day after a while ,but tomorrow we are back on that grind.

 3-Mar
 Daily dose and uderika project